viasite-ansible/ansible-role-zsh/README.md

 ## Configure bundles
 You can check default bundles in [defaults/main.yml](defaults/main.yml#L37).
-If you like default bundles, but you want to add your bundles, use `zsh_antigen_bundles_extras` variable.
+If you like default bundles, but you want to add your bundles, use `zsh_antigen_bundles_extras` variable (see example playbook above).
 If you want to remove some default bundles, you should use `zsh_antigen_bundles` variable.

 Format of list matches [antigen](https://github.com/zsh-users/antigen#antigen-bundle).
 All bellow variants valid: